 Located next to Charles Drew Community Center, this park includes a splash pad and other great features.
-The water shoots up from the ground, and there is a tall flower soaker that shoots water during different intervals.
+The water shoots up from the ground, and there is a tall flower soaker that shoots water at different intervals.
 Hoops also spray water at alternating intervals, which means kids can spend their time guessing from where they will get soaked next.
-After children are done cooling off, they can enjoy the swings, or climbing ropes at the playground.
+After children are done cooling off, they can enjoy the swings or rope climbing at the playground.

 Our Special Harbor Spray Park is accessible to kids of all ages and abilities.
 Photo courtesy Kim Nguyen

-This fantastic spray ground is fully accessible and has something for splashers of all ages.
-The Chesapeake Bay-themed spray ground has fun features that include a spraying osprey nest, Chessie the sea serpent, misting sunflowers, and a lighthouse.
+This fantastic sprayground is fully accessible and has something for splashers of all ages.
+With a Chesapeake Bay theme, Our Special Harbor has fun features that include a spraying osprey nest, Chessie the sea serpent, misting sunflowers, and a lighthouse.
 For a quieter experience, the beach area provides more subdued fountains and a water table.
 The computerized water maze and dumping crab basket are perfect for older and more energetic children.
-The rules of this park are a bit more strict: For safety, children (15 years and younger) must wear aquatic shoes or sandals with a manufactured back strap at all times, except for nonstanding, nonmobile, babies; adults can wear flip-flops.
-Admission is free for families; however there is a daily fee for groups.
-Check the website for full details.
+The rules of this park are a bit more strict: For safety, children (15 years and younger) must wear aquatic shoes or sandals with a manufactured back strap at all times, except for non-standing and non-mobile babies.
+Admission is free for families on a first-come first-served basis, but there is a daily fee for groups.

 Reston Town Square Park, in Reston Town Center, offers two fountains: one to just watch and the other to play in.
 Mercury Fountain, the big fountain, is strictly for viewing pleasure.
 But on the west side, at Reston Town Square Park, the interactive fountain lets kids splash around and cool off.
 It's wise to bring an extra set of dry clothes for the fountains at shopping centers if you want to make a day of it splashing, shopping, and dining.

-Who would't enjoy the water jets at the Potomac Yard Interactive Fountain?
+Who wouldn't enjoy the water jets at the Potomac Yard Interactive Fountain?
 Photo courtesy Kim Nguyen

-Last but not least, Potomac Yard Park.
-Situated between two playgrounds, the splash area is so much more than just a spray ground.
-Thirty-six water jets shoot H2O between two troughs, which also feature lights for evening playtime.
+Situated between two playgrounds, Potomac Yard Park's splash area is so much more than just a sprayground.
+Its 36 water jets shoot H2O between two troughs, which also feature lights for evening playtime.
 The fountains are programmable, with sensors controlling the height of the water while taking wind speed into consideration.
-In addition to using fancy technology, the fountain has a water treatment system to keep things clean, and supports the Eco-City Initiative by treating and recycling the water.
-Summer fun and Mother Earth friendly?
+The fountain has a water-treatment system to keep things clean and supports the Eco-City Initiative by treating and recycling the water.
+Summer fun and Earth-friendly?
 Cooling down never sounded so perfect.